AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 ## What happens if the protocol does not have enough reserves to close a HA position?

-It is possible, because of users bringing one collateral, getting stablecoins and directly burning it against another collateral or because some of the reserves will be lent and thus not immediately available, that when a HA tries to close her position there is not enough collateral in the pool to which she contributed.
+It is possible, because of users bringing one collateral, getting stablecoins and directly burning it against another collateral or because some of the reserves are lent and thus not immediately available, that when a HA tries to close her position there is not enough collateral in the pool to which she contributed.

-In this case, the HA will get everything that can be given to her from the collateral pool, and the rest will be given in Standard Liquidity Providers' tokens \(called sanTokens\).
+In this case, the HA gets everything that can be given to from the collateral pool, and the rest is returned in Standard Liquidity Providers' tokens \(called sanTokens\).

 ## Can I open multiple perpetuals?